ivankovic/homepage/content/privacy/details.md

 ## Logs

-This website doesn't keep any logs other than the bare minimum required to serve the webpage and prevent abuse.
-I do not keep access logs other than keeping the request IP address in memory for a few minutes.
+This website doesn't keep any logs other than the minimum required to serve the webpage and prevent abuse.

 ## Third-party analytics